Adelaide Nature Reserve: Plant galls

 The site has a good variety of galls, which have been surveyed in recent years, including some rarities.
 Some of the wasp-induced galls have a life cycle based on English and introduced Turkey oak.
 These species have done well as a result of the two species being present together.
-On Oak, Andricus lucidus (Hedgehog gall) and Andricus aries (Ramshorn gall) are present.
-The well known Robin’s pincushion (Diplolepsis rosae)- a wasp gall on Dog rose – can be found periodically.
+On oak, Andricus lucidus (hedgehog gall) and Andricus aries (ramshorn gall) are present.
+The well known robin’s pincushion (Diplolepis rosae) - a wasp gall on dog rose – can be found periodically.
 The site also has a number of mite and Hemiptera induced galls.
-A gall of note is Cryptosiphum artemisiae found on Mugwort.
-C. artemisiae is a Hemiptera gall - of which the aphid inducers are preyed on by larvae of Hoverfly species Triglyphus primus.
+A gall of note is Cryptosiphum artemisiae found on mugwort.
+C. artemisiae is a Hemiptera gall - of which the aphid inducers are preyed on by larvae of hoverfly species Triglyphus primus.